Map of Norway

 Program Details

 • BI Norwegian Business School is an internationally recognized and accredited private institution located in Oslo, the capital of Norway.
-I is one of Europe's largest and most productive academic environments in the areas of business, economics, marketing, finance, and management.
+BI is one of Europe's largest and most productive academic environments in the areas of business, economics, marketing, finance, and management.

 • Oslo offers a great variety of activities and scenery, from the throbbing city life full of cafes, restaurants, galleries, and shopping centers to outdoor activities in the mountains and woods.